fmidev/nemo-fmi-devel/README.rst

-.. include:: .global.rst
+:Authors: NEMO System Team
 :Release: |release|
 :Date:    |today|

-NEMO for *Nucleus for European Modelling of the Ocean* is a state-of-the-art modelling framework of ocean related engines for oceanographic research, operational oceanography, seasonal forecast and [paleo]climate studies.
+`NEMO`_ for *Nucleus for European Modelling of the Ocean* is a state-of-the-art modelling framework for research activities and forecasting services in ocean and climate sciences.

 .. contents::
 	:local: